GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 - Spells use a single action.
 - Afterward they leave the inventory.
 - If deprived or in danger, the PC must make a CTRL save to avoid any ill-effects.
 Consequences of failure should correlate in level to 	the intended effect.
 Failure may result in Stress, Fatigue, injury, death or  Omens/Magical Catastrophe.
-- Spell effects are decided by the warden with input from the player.
+- Spell effects are decided by the Facilitator with input from the player.
 They should work together to come up with the general effect and scope of the spell.
-The warden makes the final ruling in play.
+The Facilitator makes the final ruling in play.
 (Baseline: offensive spells typically cause d8 damage if it’s single target or d6 if it's blast damage).
 - PCs can attempt to retain the spell by successfully making a CTRL save.
 - **On success:** Spell stays prepared.
 PC 	marks fatigue in an inventory slot.
 - **On a failure:** the player does not 	retain the spell, marks deprived and adds fatigued to their inventory.